11. Building regulation

 The Building Code Act and the Building Code also address fees charged by municipalities for building permit applications and related activity.
 These services should generally be self-supporting.
 Permit application fees can be set at an amount that covers the cost to operate the building department (although the municipality could always choose to set fees at less than full cost recovery of service delivery).
 In this way, delivery of building department services should generally not affect the municipal budget.
 However, the fees are not permitted to exceed the anticipated reasonable costs of the municipality to enforce the Building Code Act.

 Building permit fees can also include a component designated for a reserve fund.
-The reserve fund is intended to ensure that, even if building activity in a municipality goes down, building department services can continue to be provided for a time without affecting the municipality’s finances or staffing Money in the reserve fund can only be used for costs of delivering services related to the administration and enforcement of the Building Code Act.
+The reserve fund is intended to ensure that, even if building activity in a municipality slows down, there are sufficient funds to maintain building department services for a time without affecting the municipality’s finances or staffing Money in the reserve fund can only be used for costs of delivering services related to the administration and enforcement of the Building Code Act.
 The reserve fund is, therefore, not accessible for council to use to fund other municipal activities.
 Building permit fees and reserve fund policies are often subject to regular review by council, and can be modified to reflect local conditions.

 Municipalities are also permitted under the Building Code Act to enter into agreements to share the costs of delivery of building services, and successful examples exist.
 Alternatively, private sector firms known as a “Registered Code Agency” can also be contracted to deliver many building services on behalf of a municipality or municipalities.
 You can find Registered Code Agencies on the ministry’s public registry (the Qualification and Registration Tracking System or QuARTS).